 It is a debilitating condition that can cause pain but it can also be treated medically by managing pain and restricting activity.

 Boxers are commonly affected by Cushing’s syndrome which occurs when the dog’s body produces too much cortisol.
 Pituitary dependent syndrome causes tumors to grow in the pituitary gland in the brain.

-Adrenal dependant syndrome occurs due to a tumor in the adrenal glands near the kidneys.
+Other issues like adrenal dependant syndrome occur due to a tumor in the adrenal glands near the kidneys.
 Both variations can be detrimental to health but surgery can cure the disease.

-This problem can be inherited from the husky side due to autoimmune disorders which are common in huskies.
-Cataracts are an opacity in the dog’s eye which can affect their vision and if left untreated can cause permanent blindness.
+This problem can be inherited from the husky parent side due to autoimmune disorders which are common in huskies.
+Cataracts are common issues impacting the opacity in the dog’s eye which can affect their vision and if left untreated may cause permanent blindness.

-The combination of two breeds with different health concerns means that boxer and husky mix dogs are more prone to a wider range of health problems so this is always something to consider with a crossbreed.
+The combination of two breeds with different health concerns means that boxer and husky mix dogs are more prone to a wider range of health problems so this is always something to consider with a mixed breed.

 Remember that certain foods can cause harm to any dog.
 Your boxer husky mix will appreciate some raw meat or fibre-based cereal but some human food can be harmful.

 Citrus fruits can cause indigestion and grapes and raisins can be toxic for dogs.
-Check these harmful foods before you feed your boxsky anything other than high-quality dog food.
+Make sure to learn about these harmful foods before you feed your boxsky anything other than high-quality dog food.
 I know that it’s tempting to share everything with your dog but make sure you aren’t causing him any harm first.